Kitware/CMake/Help/release/dev/curl-tls-version.rst

   for connections to ``https://`` URLs by the :command:`file(DOWNLOAD)` and :command:`file(UPLOAD)` commands.

+* The :envvar:`CMAKE_TLS_VERIFY` environment variable was added as a fallback to the existing :variable:`CMAKE_TLS_VERIFY` variable.
+It specifies whether to verify the server certificate for ``https://`` URLs by default.

 * The :module:`ExternalProject` module's :command:`ExternalProject_Add`
   command gained a ``TLS_VERSION <min>`` option, and support for the :variable:`CMAKE_TLS_VERSION` variable and :envvar:`CMAKE_TLS_VERSION`